Healthy Homes Assessment Upper Hutt

 building insulation inspection

-A cozy dry home is an ideal home
+A warm dry house is an ideal house

 Insulation Upper Hutt

-Insulation needs to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

 • Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3